 Nevertheless, what follows makes the film engaging and compelling to follow until the end.

-Based Guillermo Martínez’s novel, “The Son” (El Hijo) has a complex story and the narration even makes it more confusing, as we try to understand things happening on screen and the psyche of people involved.
+Based Guillermo Martínez’s novel, “The Son” (El Hijo) has a complex story and the narration even makes it more confusing, as we try to understand things happening on screen and the psyche of the people involved.

 The film is thrilling as it keeps the audience on toe in understanding who is crazy here – the mother or the father.
 Its non-linear narrative with two different timelines is key in making it a suspense-driven psychological thriller than a usual family drama.